- Prospective Students

 Statement of Educational Effectiveness

 NYTS educates men and women for a variety of professional ministries.
-Graduating students in 2015 in all degree programs reported a 93% satisfaction rate with their educational experience at NYTS (responding either “Satisfied” or “Highly Satisfied” in their exit interviews).
+Ninety eight percent of 2016 graduating students in all degree programs rated their educational experience as excellent or good (responding on Likert scale of excellent, good, fair, poor).
 The faculty reported students met 85% of learning outcomes for all degree programs.
-A total of 95% of members of the graduating class of 2014 from all degree programs report that one year after graduation they are either successfully serving in a vocational setting for which their degree prepared them, or are pursing further graduate study.
+A total of 90% of the graduating class of 2015 from all degree programs report that one year after graduation they are either successfully serving in a vocational setting for which their degree prepared them are pursuing further graduate study.

 Education for Ministry: Our Perspective